markhibberd/lambdajam-functional-programming-in-scala/README.md

+# lambdajam workshop
-## lambdajam workshop: introduction to functional programming in scala
+## introduction to functional programming in scala

 This is the base project for "Functional Programming in Scala" workshop, for LambdaJam Australia conference.